-The qualifying for the PGA Club Professional Championship was held at the North Hills Country Club.
-The qualifiers were Ted McKenzie, Henry McQuiston, Pete Trenham, Jack Connelly, John Abernethy, Jeff

-Steinberg, John Poole now the professional at the Kennett Square Golf & Country Club, Billy Gilbert and Dennis Milne.
-Dick Smith, Sr. also qualified as the Section champion.
+Qualifying for the PGA Club Professional Championship was held at the North Hills Country Club on the third Wednesday of October.
+Based on the number of entries the Section had nine spots to qualify for.
+Ted McKenzie (72-71) led with a one over pat 143.
+Henry McQuiston picked up the second spot with a 144 and Pete Trenham was next at 145.
+Jack Connelly and John Abernethy took the fourth and fifth places with 146s.
+The sixth spot went to Jeff Steinberg (147) and the seventh to John Poole (148), now the professional at the Kennett Square Golf & Country Club.
+Billy Gilbert (149) and Dennis Milne (149) defeated Stan Dudas (149) on the first hole of a sudden death playoff for the eighth and ninth spots.
+Dick Smith, Sr. had also qualified as the Section champion.

-In late October the Hunt Valley Country Club near Baltimore hosted the Challenge Cup Match with the Middle Atlantic Section.
-The first day Philadelphia won 4 1⁄2 of the 6 points in the four-ball matches.
-The teams of Dick Smith, Sr. & Ted McKenzie, John Kennedy & Rick Osberg and Dennis Milne & Pete Oakley were winners.
-Half points were won by the teams of Jack Connelly & Bruce MacDonald, John Carson & Henry McQuiston along with Henry Williams, Jr. & Skee Riegel who was now the professional emeritus at the Hidden Springs Golf & Country Club.
-The second day only Riegel, Connelly, Osberg and McKenzie won in the singles and MacDonald halved which left the matches tied at 9 to 9.
+In the fourth week of October, the Hunt Valley Country Club near Baltimore hosted the Challenge Cup Match with the Middle Atlantic Section.
+At least two members of the team had to be seniors.
+On Tuesday Philadelphia won 4 1⁄2 of the 6 points in the four-ball matches.
+The teams of Dick Smith, Sr.-Ted McKenzie, John Kennedy-Rick Osberg and Dennis Milne-Pete Oakley were winners.
+Half points were won by the teams of Jack Connelly -Bruce MacDonald, John Carson-Henry McQuiston along with the senior team of Henry Williams, Jr.-Skee Riegel who was now the professional emeritus at the Hidden Springs Golf & Country Club.
+On Wednesday only Riegel, Connelly, Osberg and McKenzie won in the singles and MacDonald halved which left the matches tied at 9 to 9.
 Smith and the Middle Atlantic's Tom Smack were sent out in the rain for a sudden death playoff to break the tie.
 While the other players from the two teams watched from the protection of the clubhouse porch the two players went down the first fairway.
 They were both on in two shots but Smith's shot had finished close to the hole.
-Smack missed from long range and Smith holed his twelvefoot birdie putt for the win.
+Smack missed from long range and Smith holed his twelve-foot birdie putt for the win.
 Playing in a steady rain most of the day the professionals were playing for pride, as there was no prize money.
-The win gave Philadelphia a 6 to 3 record in the nine-year history of the matches.
-The seniors were Riegel and Williams.
+The win gave Philadel-phia a 6 to 3 record in the nine-year history of the matches.

 The PGA Club Professional Championship was at the Callaway Gardens Resort for the third year.
 The tournament was played on all three of the resort's courses in the second week of November.
-Florida professional Laurie Hammer, (282) won by one stroke over Steve Benson (283) with rounds of 73, 67, 71 and 71.
+Florida professional Laurie

+Hammer, (282) won by one stroke over Steve Benson (283) with rounds of 73, 67, 71 and 71.
 First prize was \$16,500.
 Art Proctor finished third at 285.
 Rives McBee, Ron Smith, Jr., Tommy Aycock and Tim Collins tied for fourth with 286s.
 Jack Connelly tied for 43rd with a 294 and won \$530.
 Ted McKenzie (296) tied for 56th, John Poole (297) tied for 63rd and Dennis Milne (300) tied for 85th.
 The each won the last money of \$210.64.
 Jeff Steinberg, Dick Smith, Sr., Pete Trenham, Henry McQuiston, John Abernethy and Billy Gilbert missed the cut.